CHARLIE H. CAMPBELL

 What advice would you give to new believers?

-I encourage new and old believers to read their Bibles every day, even if it's just for a few minutes.
+I encourage new and old believers to prayerfully read their Bibles every day, even if it's just for 10-15 minutes.
 What has been really helpful for me is to read the Bible with pen in hand and an open journal where I write down the verses that touch my heart followed by my prayers to the Lord.
-Right up there with reading the Bible every day, I like to also encourage new believers to find a church where they can fellowship with like-minded believers, worship, serve, and receive good expository teaching.
+Right up there with reading the Bible every day, I also like to encourage new believers to find a church where they can fellowship with like-minded believers, worship, serve, and receive good expository teaching.